netheril96/StaticJSON/README.md

 * **parse_mode** (optional). "strict" or otherwise, default "".
 When set to strict, any unrecognized JSON key will cause an `UnknownFieldError`.
 Otherwise they are simply ignored.
 The default is ignoring, so that you can upgrade your protocol by appending new fields without affecting old applications.
 * **constructor_code**. (optional).
 Arbitrary C++ code to execute in the constructor, useful if you need to perform initialization that cannot be done with the `default` option.
 * **comment** (optional).
 Ignored.
 * **members**.
-An array of memember definitions.
+An array of member definitions.

 ### Member definition

-A memeber definition is a JSON array of two or three elements.
+A member definition is a JSON array of two or three elements.
 The first two is "positional arguments", referring to the *fully qualified* type name and the variable name, mimicking the declaration order in C++.
 The third element, if any, is a JSON object with one or more of the following keys:

 * **required**. true/false (default: false).
 When set to true, the lack of such field in the JSON triggers `MissingFieldError`.
 If you want to know whether a certain key is present but not wanting the errors, you can use a nullable wrapper.
 * **default**.
 A boolean, number or string, used to initialize this field.
 When not set, the field is value initialized in the constructor.